KodAgge/Reinforcement-Learning-for-Market-Making/README.md

 ## What is Market Making?
 *Market making* is the process of simultaneously and continuously providing buy and sell prices in a financial asset, which provides liquidity to the market and generates a profit off the spread.

 This explanation may not be very helpful for everyone.
-We'll try to provide a better one.
+So we'll try to provide a better one.

 Market making essentially boils down to providing options for others to trade.
 A market maker puts up prices it wants to buy at (bid prices) and prices it wants to sell at (ask prices).
-These prices will not be the same since market makers want to make a profit and there are risks involved with market making (e.g. inventory risk).
-So for instance if you would like to trade Euro with the market maker with the quoted prices in the image below, the market maker would earn a spread of *10.5673 - 10.4523 = 0.1150* if you would buy one Euro and then instantly sell it back.
+These prices will not be the same since market makers want to make a profit, and there are risks involved with market making (e.g. inventory risk).
+So, for instance, if you would like to trade Euro with the market maker with the quoted prices in the image below, the market maker would earn a spread of *10.5673 - 10.4523 = 0.1150* if you would buy one Euro and then instantly sell it back.

 <div>
     <img src="code/images/Valutakurser.png"/>